Tubifex tubifex: Ecology

-Micro-plastic ingestion by Tubifex worms acts as a significant risk for trophic transfer and biomagnification of microplastics up the aquatic food chain.
-The worms can survive with little oxygen by waving hemoglobin-rich tail ends to exploit all available oxygen, and can exchange carbon dioxide and oxygen through their thin skins, in a manner similar to frogs.
+The worms can survive in oxygen-depleted environments by waving hemoglobin-rich tail ends to exploit all available oxygen and can exchange carbon dioxide and oxygen through their thin skins, in a manner similar to frogs.
 They can also survive in areas heavily polluted with organic matter that almost no other species can endure.
 By forming a protective cyst and lowering its metabolic rate, T. tubifex can survive drought and food shortage.
 Encystment may also function in the dispersal of the worm.